0x0f0f0f/gobba/README.md

 purpose is to help students get a grasp of how interpreters and programming languages work**.

+## Features

+* Show the AST of each expression
+* Only boolean and integer types
+* Pretty color REPL showing every step made in evaluating a program
+* Only local declaration statements
+* Recursive functions and closures
+* ocamllex and menhir lexer and parser
+* Extendable with ease

 ## Installation
 I will release a binary file (no need to compile) in the near future.
 To install, you need to have `opam` (OCaml's package manager) and a recent OCaml